danielfett/draft-dpop/mainmatter.md

   * mTLS stronger against intercepted connections
   * is not a client auth method; designed for any client auth method; compatible with `private_key_jwt`

+## Token Replay at the same authorization server

+If an adversary is able to get hold of an DPoP-Binding JWT, it might replay it at the authorization server's token endpoint with the same or different payload.
+The issued access token is useless as long as the adversary does not get hold of a valid DPoP-Binding JWT for the corresponding resource server.

-## Token Replay
+## Token Replay at the same resource server endpoint

-If an adversary is able to get hold of a DPoP-Proof JWT or a DPoP-Binding JWT, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
+If an adversary is able to get hold of a DPoP-Proof JWT, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
 To prevent this, clients MUST limit the lifetime of the JWTs, preferably to a brief period.
 Furthermore, the `jti` claim in each JWT MUST contain a unique (incrementing or randomly chosen) value, as proposed in [@!RFC7253].
-Authorization servers and resource servers SHOULD store values at least for the lifetime of the respective JWT and decline HTTP requests by clients if a `jti` value has been seen before.
+Resource servers SHOULD store values at least for the lifetime of the respective JWT and decline HTTP requests by clients if a `jti` value has been seen before.